ezEngine/docs/docs/runtime/configuration/interfaces.md

 ## Implementing Singletons

 This section shows all the pieces needed for a singleton.
+You can find the sample code in the [Sample Game Plugin](../../samples/sample-game-plugin.md).

 ### Interface Base Class